Legit-Labs/legitify/docs/github/enterprise/repository_no_permission_enforced_by_default.md

 ### Remediation
 1. Make sure you are an enterprise owner
 2. Go to the Settings page
-3. Under the ‘Policies’ tab
+3. Under the 'Policies' tab, choose 'Repositories'
-4. choose ‘Repositories’
+4. Under 'Base Permission' choose 'No Permission'
-5. Under ‘Base Permission’ choose ‘No Permission’